Yinghao-Li/CHMM-ALT/README.md

 The data construction program may need the specified versions of `spaCy` and `AllenNLP`.
 The model training program should be compatible with any package versions.

+**Note**: This repo contains submodules.
+Cloning this repo does not automatically clone any files in the submodule folder.
+To get those files, use `git submodule update --inint` ([ref](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).

 ## 2. Dataset Construction